 Best Peptides for Injury Recovery (2026): BPC-157, TB-500 & More

-Injury recovery is one of the most well-researched applications of peptide therapy.
-From BPC-157's extensive evidence for tendon and ligament repair to TB-500's widespread use in veterinary sports medicine, several peptides target the biological mechanisms that drive tissue healing — angiogenesis, cell migration, growth factor expression, and inflammation resolution.
+Injury recovery is one of the most well-researched applications of peptide therapy — though it is worth stating up front that most of that research is in animals, not humans.
+From BPC-157's extensive preclinical evidence for tendon and ligament repair[1][3] to TB-500's widespread use in veterinary sports medicine, several peptides target the biological mechanisms that drive tissue healing — angiogenesis, cell migration, growth factor expression, and inflammation resolution.
 This guide covers the evidence for each compound, their distinct mechanisms, and how to approach injury-specific peptide selection.
 For a curated healing protocol, see the Healing Stack or the Recovery Stack, or take the Peptide Finder Quiz to find compounds matched to your recovery needs.

 Top Picks at a Glance